aws-samples/amazon-sagemaker-architecting-for-ml/README.md

 __Day Two:__
 - Learn about feature engineering on AWS
-- Start new notebooks, sample your code, and develop preliminary data sets
+- Start new notebooks, review sample code, and develop preliminary data sets
-- Read the evaluation questions, and begin to think about how your modeling strategy compares to the evaluation questions.
+- Read the evaluation questions, and begin to think about how your modeling strategy compares to the evaluation questions
-- Finish most of your feature engineering.\
+- Finish most of your feature engineering\
-__Deliverable:__ Product the first version of your trained model
+__Deliverable:__ Produce the first version of your trained model

 __Day Three:__
-- Learn about putting your model into production.
+- Learn about putting your model into production
 - Evalute your project against other approaches
 - Design a reference architecture demonstrating your final solution __Stretch goal:__ Produce multiple versions of your model and compare them